-It’s like giving up and flipping the table during a board game at the slightest sign of hardship or defeat
+Academic freeze is like giving up and flipping the table during a board game at the slightest sign of hardship.

-But the same educational authorities have time and again said no to calls for the academic freeze.
-There are breaks, sure, especially in the areas most severely affected by the heavy rains, but the Department of Education has flatly rejected calls for canceling the school year and insists that it will do more harm than good.
+Sure!
+Breaks are acceptable, especially in the areas affected by the disasters.
+Department of Education has rejected canceling the school year for an academic freeze and insists that it will do more harm than good.

-“It does not take into consideration the adjustments that would have to be made for the succeeding school year if we continue to prolong the already four months of interruption of the learning process for this school year,” said DepEd Undersecretary Nepomuceno Malaluan.
+“It does not take into consideration the adjustments that would have to be made for the succeeding school year if we continue to prolong the already four months of interruption of the learning process for this school year (academic freeze),” said DepEd Undersecretary Nepomuceno Malaluan.

-Just these past few months, we’ve had people rise up against Harry Styles in a dress on the cover of a magazine, the depiction of physically deformed people in Anne Hathaway’s new movie, white “sand” dumped over the stink of Manila Bay; heck, people have been up in arms over the new RC Cola commercial, calling it offensive to families who adopt.
+For an instance we had people rise against Harry Styles on the cover of a magazine, the depiction of physically deformed people in Anne Hathaway’s new movie, white “sand” dumped over the stink of Manila Bay; heck, people have been up in arms over the new RC Cola commercial, calling it offensive to families who adopt.

-There are some things worth our outrage (try to figure out which one in that short list above), and it’s good to use our voice to defend the voiceless and our social media platforms to try to bring attention to issues that might not otherwise see the light.
+There are some things worth our outrage, and it’s good to use our voice in social media to defend the voiceless and bring attention to issues that might not see the light.

 “But here’s an idea: how about we try not expending all our energy yelling at our digital screens at every little thing that ticks us off and triggers our fury button?”

 We don’t have to be offended by the issue du jour, tous les jours.
 So Sia decided to cast non-autistic people in her new movie.
-If that speaks to you on a personal level, then by all means, @ her on Twitter or Instagram.
-But if you’re commenting just to jump on the bandwagon, that does nothing but clue us in on how empty your life is.
-People are actually losing their shit because the Weeknd and BTS didn’t get the Grammy nominations they deserve.
+If that speaks to you personally, then @ her on socials.
+If you’re just jumping on the bandwagon, that concludes how empty your life is.
 Insert that “People are dying, Kim” GIF here.

-That takes us right back to the students who are campaigning for the academic freeze for the sake of their own mental health.
-They may have a point—we’re not in school so we have no idea what they’re going through—but it seems to us that giving in to these demands would be a cop-out.
+That takes us right back to the students whose campaigning for the academic freeze for the sake of their mental health.
+They may have a point but it seems to us that giving in to these demands would be a cop-out.

 “It’s like giving up and flipping the table during a board game at the slightest sign of hardship or defeat.”

-There are many things to fix in our educational system—questionable modules, overworked teachers, flawed systems and processes, apathetic students, just to name a few.
-Insisting on an academic freeze is pointless unless these things are fixed.
-And while a systematic dismantling and gradual, thoughtful rebuilding of our educational system is the ultimate dream, until that happens, there’s no reason we should put education for the many on hold in order to capitulate to the demands of a privileged few.
+There are many things to fix in our educational system—questionable modules, overworked teachers, flawed processes, just to name a few.
+In conclusion, Insisting on an academic freeze is pointless and rebuilding our educational system is our ultimate dream until that happens.
+There’s no reason we should put education on hold in order to capitulate to the demands of the privileged.

 Words Matt Leopoldo